How to Use The Camelot Wheel to Mix in Key

 As a DJ, it’s great to be able to mix between songs without missing a beat or losing the tempo.
 To take it to the next level, mixing songs in key allows you to transition between songs without any jarring scale jumps.

-This phenomenon is termed as harmonic mixing.
-This article explores Harmonic mixing and The Chamelot Wheel.
+This phenomenon is termed harmonic mixing.
+This article explores Harmonic mixing and The Camelot Wheel.

 Camelot Wheel for Mixing in Key

 Whether you’re breaking into DJ-ing or a professional for many years, the concept of mixing tracks remains the same.
-Maintaining the momentum, energy levels, and timing are a few crucial elements that DJs should follow for pulling off successful shows.
+Maintaining momentum, energy levels, and timing are a few crucial elements that DJs should follow to pull off successful shows.

 However, doing so requires immense knowledge of music theory and trained ears on the DJ’s part.
-Understanding of music theory is very useful for DJs but software has made the process fairly easy without much knowledge in this area.
+Understanding music theory is very useful for DJs, but software has made the process fairly easy without much knowledge in this area.

-One of the crucial aspects when it comes to music as discussed above is the identification of key in the tracks.
-Skilled and experienced DJs with a well trained ear can easily gauge the keys in which they can mix the tracks with compatible keys, effortlessly.
+One of the crucial aspects when it comes to music, as discussed above, is the identification of the key in the tracks.
+Skilled and experienced DJs with well-trained ears can easily gauge the keys, and they can mix the tracks with compatible keys effortlessly.

-Camelot is a visual representation of 12 keys in major and minor scale designed in two concentric circles that shows the compatible keys in which you can mix harmonically.
+Camelot is a visual representation of 12 keys in major and minor scales designed in two concentric circles that show the compatible keys that you can mix harmonically.

-The color-coding of the wheel allows the users to easily comprehend the compatible and related key in which they can move up and down without creating harmonic dissonance in their sets.
+The color-coding of the wheel allows the users to easily comprehend the compatible and related keys, which they can move up and down without creating harmonic dissonance in their sets.

 Harmonic Mixing